 - No fire pits or grills for outdoor cooking

 Popular Wyoming campground within Grand Teton National Park

 Located in Grand Teton National Park, the Gros Ventre Campground is an ideal choice for van campers and RVers who don’t mind trading a little privacy for basic creature comforts.
-The park offers nearly 300 campsites, most of which are suitable for larger vehicles, but of which only 39 have electric hookups.
+The park offers nearly 300 campsites, most suitable for larger vehicles, but only 39 have electric hookups.

 We found most of the campsites to be rather close to one another, but we didn’t have too many neighbors when we visited in early October.
 However, we heard from other campers that all the sites are taken up during the summer months.

 Thankfully, this park has been added to the country’s reservation system, so you can book a spot in advance.
 If you want to visit in June or July, prepare to book in January and February so you don’t miss out.

 Note that the park is closed half of the year due to the weather (lots of snow and frigid temperatures during Wyoming winters!), so there’s no camping from mid-October through the end of April.

 The Gros Ventre Campground is the largest campground in the national park, and it’s very well maintained.
 Its roads are paved and mostly level, but you’ll see some inclines as you travel deeper into the forest.